Laragear/Transbank/README.md

 ## Requisites:

-* Laravel 9.x, or later
+* Laravel 10, or later
-* PHP 8.0 or later

 # Installation